ibm-cloud-docs/assistant/intents.md

 If you have a large number of intents and examples, you might find it easier to upload them from a comma-separated value (CSV) file than to define them one by one.
 Be sure to remove any personal data from the user examples that you include in the file.

 Alternatively, you can upload a file with raw user utterances (from call center logs, for example) and let Watson find candidates for user examples from the data.
 For more information, see [Adding examples from log files](/docs/assistant?topic=assistant-intent-recommendations#intent-recommendations-get-example-recommendations-task).
-This feature is available to Plus or Premium plan users only.
+This feature is available only to users of paid plans.

 1. Collect the intents and examples into a CSV file, or export them from a spreadsheet to a CSV file.
 The required format for each line in the file is as follows: